-The Faculty of Medical and Health Sciences offers He Rau Aroha Scholarship for the Bachelor of Optometry - up to \$10,000 annually for up to two students enrolling by way of the Māori and Pacific Asmissions Scheme (MAPAS).
+The Faculty of Medical and Health Sciences offers the He Rau Aroha Scholarships for the Bachelor of Optometry - up to \$10,000 annually for up to two students enrolling by way of the Māori and Pacific Asmissions Scheme (MAPAS).

-The majority of optometrists enter private practice, which offers regular hours and the freedom to choose where to live and practise.
+The majority of optometrists enter private practice, which offers regular hours and the freedom to choose where to live and work.
 Optometrists can also practise in hospitals and clinics, or work in industry and research.

-Postgraduate study is available, with the Postgraduate Diploma in Science (PGDipSci), the Master of Science (MSc), the Master of Health Sciences (MHSc) and the Doctor of Philosophy (PhD).
+The optometry profession needs practitioners with research skills and experience.
+The main postgraduate programmes are the Postgraduate Diploma in Science (PGDipSci), the Master of Science (MSc), the Master of Health Sciences (MHSc) and the Doctor of Philosophy (PhD).
 If you have been awarded an Optometry degree with honours from the University of Auckland, the MSc and MHSc options can be completed in one year of full-time study.